rng-guy/NFSMWBartender/README.txt

 v1.0.11: Further clarified cooldowns in Supports.ini
-v1.0.12: Improved formatting of .ini files and added further Limitations v1.0.13: Added compatibility note for VltEd and other .asi mods in Limitations
+v1.0.12: Improved formatting of .ini files and added further Limitations v1.0.13: Added compatibility note for VltEd and other .asi mods in Limitations v1.0.14: Added compatibility note for Binary mods in Limitations